 For itchy scalp or dandruff prepare this ancient Roman recipe.
 Bring 2 cups of water to almost boiling, add 2 ounces of fresh nettle tops.
 Remove from heat and steep for 15 minutes.
 Strain and apply to clean hair and scalp.
 (May substitute 4 teaspoons of dried nettle or 2 nettle tea bags.)
 Add birch leaves for extra benefits.

-Another treatment for itchy scalp is a mixture of 2 tablespoons cider vinegar and 6 drops of chamomile oil.
+Another treatment for itchy scalp is a mixture of 2 tablespoons cider vinegar and 6 drops of chamomile essential oil.
 Pour over wet hair and massage gently.
 Do not rinse out.
 Repeat three times a week.

 These rinses may be rinsed out or left in depending on hair texture.
 They may temporarily or permanently lighten, bring out highlights, darken, or change the color of your hair.
 Test on a hidden section before using on whole head to avoid unexpected results.
 There are many natural, inexpensive ingredients that make excellent hair and scalp rinses (teas) and conditioners.
 Thyme adds shine and luster.
 Comfrey is soothing for most scalp irritations.
 Calendula adds body to hair.
 Fruit pulp, especially avocado is good for processed or dry hair -- put must be washed out.
 The list goes on and on.

 * Always treat herbs with respect and use common sense.
 If irritation develops discontinue use.
 Avoid sage if pregnant or epileptic.
 Never use hot water on the hair or scalp.
 Longer hair probably requires conditioner to prevent tangles and breakage.